s0pau/Cosm4J/README.md

 User preferences are loaded from config.properties into ConnectedObject, overwriting the default value if user preference is specified.

 ## ConnectedObject
-ConnectedObject is the interface for all objects that can be directly accessed via Cosm's restful API.
+ConnectedObject is the interface for all objects that can be directly accessed/modified via Cosm's restful API.

-## RESTful Requests
+## CRUD Operation on ConnectedObject
+CRUD operations on any ConnectedObject is implemented by Requester.
+The Requester will make RESTful requests to Cosm's API.
+It  will encapsulate the parsing of ConnectedObjects to HTTP request parameters and from HTTP response to ConnectedObjects again.
+Therefore, applications downstream of this library only need to ceonverse in ConnectedObject.

-RESTful request can be made to any implementation of ConnectedObjects(model) via the corresponding implementaion of Requesters:
+Each implementation of ConnectedObject has a corresponding implementation of Requester:
 <ul>
 <li>Feed -> FeedRequester</li>
 <li>Datastream -> DatastreamRequester</li>